Cable Connection Types

 to USB Type B

-HDMI HDMI stands for High Definition Multimedia Interface and it delivers audio and video.
+HDMI Close-up of an HDMI port on a device, labeled "HDMI" below the port.
+Two black HDMI cables with gold-plated connectors.
+HDMI stands for High Definition Multimedia Interface and it delivers audio and video.
 It will go from your monitor, to your laptop or adapter.

 Ethernet Port